-Impairment losses of continuing operations, including impairment on inventories, are recognised in the statement of profit and loss, except for properties previously revalued with the revaluation surplus taken to OCI.
-For such properties, the impairment is recognised in OCI.
+Impairment losses of continuing operations, including impairment on inventories, are recognized in the statement of profit and loss, except for properties previously revalued with the revaluation surplus taken to OCI.
+For such properties, the impairment is recognized in OCI up to the amount of any previous revaluation surplus.
+After impairment, depreciation is provided on the revised carrying amount of the asset over its remaining useful life.